-Pegasus is a handy July-to-January constellation (Northern Hemisphere) which you can use to locate other stars, constellations, and objects in the night sky.
-The rest of the time it lies below the horizon.
+Pegasus is a beautiful, handy July-to-January constellation (Northern Hemisphere) which you can use to locate other stars, constellations, and objects in the night sky.
+The rest of the time it lies below the horizon in the northern hemisphere.

 Seventh Largest Constellation